What Is Vertical Welding and How Does It Differ?

 How to Practice Vertical Welding Safely

 Inspect your welding machine, torch, leads, and consumables before each session.
-Replace worn parts and clean connections so your equipment performs reliably.
-Additionally, remember that correct amperage is crucial for ensuring proper electrode melting and stable arc.
+Replace worn parts and clean connections so your equipment works reliably.

-When you prepare well, you weld with more control, more confidence, and more freedom.
+When you prepare well, you weld with more control and more confidence.

 Frequently Asked Questions